plugmandev/flashy-plugin-cloudarcade/README.md

 1. Download the latest release.zip file from here: [Flashy Release](https://github.com/plugmandev/flashy-plugin-cloudarcade/releases)
 2. Login to your CloudArcade account.
 3. Go to the "Manage Plugins" section in the CloudArcade dashboard.
-4. Select the Flashy zip file you downloaded then click "Upload".
+4. Select the zip file you downloaded then click "Upload".
 5. Once the plugin is uploaded, you can start adding Flash games to your CloudArcade games library.

 ## Support